-Student Interreligious Council
+Student Interreligious Circle

-In partnership with College Ministry, the Lutheran Center established the Student Interreligous Council, made up of students from a variety of traditions including Christian, Hindu, Jewish, Muslim, and Humanist.
+In partnership with College Ministry, the Lutheran Center established the Student Interreligous Circle, made up of students from a variety of traditions including Christian, Hindu, Jewish, Muslim, and Humanist.
 These students explore with one another how their own religious/non-religious identities inform how they live and how learning more about other identities inform, challenge, and enrich their understanding of who they are individually and as a member of a diverse community like St. Olaf.

 Student Interfaith Fellows assist the Lutheran Center in working to deepen campus understanding of the role that religious identity plays in many people’s lives and of the importance of interfaith (including non-religious) education and cooperation on campus and beyond.
 Fellows plan interfaith events for the campus community, deliver chapel talks and serve on the Lutheran Center Steering Committee, among other duties.
 Meet our 2022-2023 Interfaith Fellows!

-The Lutheran Center partners with Rev. Kelly Chatman and the new Center for Leadership and Neighborhood Engagement (CLNE) to offer summer internships to St. Olaf students.
+The Lutheran Center partners with Rev. Kelly Chatman and the Center for Leadership and Neighborhood Engagement (CLNE) to offer summer internships to St. Olaf students.
 Based in North Minneapolis, CLNE is a faith-based organization working to network and equip individuals and communities to authentically engage their neighbors with compassion and cultural competency.
 Internship positions include community-based research, community gardening and youth development.
 Hear about the experiences of our 2020 summer interns.

 Conference on Worship, Theology, and the Arts